dat-ecosystem-archive/DEPs/proposals/0000-multiwriter.md

   InflatedEntry, and only when feeds have changed.

-When serialized on disk in a SLEEP directory, the original feed is written under `./source/`.
-If the "local" feed is different from the original feed, it is written to `./local/`.
+When serialized on disk in a SLEEP directory, the original feed is written under `source/`.
+If the "local" feed is different from the original feed (aka, local is not the "Original Writer"), it is written to `local/`.
 All other feeds are written under directories prefixed `./peers/<feed-discovery-key>/`.

 TODO: the above disk format is incorrect?